List of UK top-ten singles in 1964: Chart debuts

-Thirty-eight artists achieved their first top 10 single in 1964, either as a lead or featured artist.
+Forty artists achieved their first top 10 single in 1964, either as a lead or featured artist.
 Of these, six went on to record another hit single that year: The Animals, The Kinks, The Nashville Teens, Peter and Gordon, The Supremes and The Swinging Blue Jeans.
 Cilla Black, Manfred Mann, P. J. Proby and The Rolling Stones all had two more top 10 singles in 1964.
 The Hollies had three other entries in their breakthrough year.

 The following table (collapsed on desktop site) does not include acts who had previously charted as part of a group and secured their first top 10 solo single.

 Songs from films

 Original songs from various films entered the top 10 throughout the year.
-These included "Kissin' Cousins" (from Kissin' Cousins) and "A Hard Day's Night", "Move Over Darling" (Move Over, Darling) and "A Hard Day's Night" and "Can't Buy Me Love" (A Hard Day's Night).
+These included "Kissin' Cousins" (from Kissin' Cousins), "Move Over Darling" (Move Over, Darling) and "A Hard Day's Night" and "Can't Buy Me Love" (A Hard Day's Night).

 Additionally, the original recording of "Swinging on a Star" by Bing Crosby won the Academy Award for Best Original Song after being used in the 1944 film Going My Way.
 "Diane" was written for the 1927 silent film Seventh Heaven.
 P. J. Proby released a cover version of "Somewhere" from the film West Side Story, reaching number six at the beginning of 1965.

 Best-selling singles

 Until 1970 there was no universally recognised year-end best-sellers list.
-However in 2011 the Official Charts Company released a list of the best-selling single of each year in chart history from 1952 to date.
+However, in 2011 the Official Charts Company released a list of the best-selling single of each year in chart history from 1952 to date.
 According to the list, "Can't Buy Me Love" by The Beatles is officially recorded as the biggest-selling single of 1964.
 "Can't Buy Me Love" (4) and "I Feel Fine" (5) both ranked in the top 10 best-selling singles of the decade.